 Located in the Cerrado, close to the city of Patos de Minas, Fazenda Pântano (swamp in Portuguese) comprises a total of 550 hectares.
 More than 300 hectares have been allocated for permanent natural forest reserves – 6 times Brazil’s legal mandate.
 The farm has received the Sustainable Practices award from the country’s most prestigious agricultural magazine, Globo Rural.

-Senhor Wagner, the owner, is fastidious with waste and plans to reduce the use of chemicals and water as much as possible in coming years.
-Notably the farm is currently divided into plots made up of 1 hectare squares, for each of which soil analysis is performed and specific water and pesticide treatments prescribed accordingly.
-A meteorological station on site measures:
+Senhor Wagner, the owner, is fastidious with waste and plans to reduce the use of chemicals and water as much as possible in the coming years.
+Notably, the farm is currently divided into plots made up of 1-hectare squares, for each of which soil analysis is performed and specific water and pesticide treatments prescribed accordingly.
+A meteorological station on-site measures: